thecartercenter/nemo-docs/content/users/users.rst

 To edit existing user information:

 1. Find the user in the list of users.
-2. Click on :fa:`pencil` located on the same line.
+2. Click :fa:`pencil` located on the same line.

 To delete existing users: